+Construction Design Planning Study Concept Development

+Project Funding

-Construction Design Planning Study Concept Development Project Funding Construction is in process with anticipated completion in 2020.
-Location: Berkeley, Missouri Estimated Cost: \$3.0 million Owner: St. Louis County Department of Transportation Contact: Stephanie Leon Streeter, Deputy Director, (314) 615-8501 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Construction completed in 2020.

+Location: Berkeley, Missouri Estimated Cost: \$3.0 million Owner: St. Louis County Department of Transportation Contact: Stephanie Leon Streeter, Acting Director, (314) 615-8501 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: North Park is a premier 550-acre business park located east of St. Louis Lambert International Airport at the junction of I-70 and I-170.
-The development is capable of hosting over 5 million square feet of building area within a Foreign Trade Zone and an Enhanced Enterprise Zone.
+The development is capable of hosting more than 5 million square feet of building area within a Foreign Trade Zone and an Enhanced Enterprise Zone.
 North Park is the only urban redevelopment project in the nation located at the intersection of two major highways, an international airport, and a university.
 Hanley Road, the major corridor serving North Park and other businesses, requires improvements to accommodate existing and future businesses.
-Project Description: This project includes phased safety and capacity improvements along Hanley Road from I-70 to Madison Avenue.
+Project Description: This project included phased safety and capacity improvements along Hanley Road from I-70 to Madison Avenue.
 This two-mile corridor provides direct connections to I-270, I-170, and I-70 and links freight to North Park and other development zones east and west of the airport.
-The infrastructure improvements include repair and replacement of deteriorated roadway surface to improve drivability and drainage as well as adding a new Superpave wearing surface.
-The proposed roadway improvements would improve traffic safety and access, increase pedestrian safety, and support local businesses.
-Construction is in process with anticipated completion in 2020.
-Project Impact: North Park partners have invested over \$291 million dollars, creating over 5,000 permanent jobs.
+The infrastructure improvements included repair and replacement of deteriorated roadway surface to improve drivability and drainage, as well as adding a new Superpave wearing surface.
+The roadway improvements improved traffic safety and access, increased pedestrian safety, and supported local businesses.
+Construction was completed in 2020.
+Project Impact: North Park partners have invested over \$291 million dollars, creating more than 5,000 permanent jobs.
 Other nearby industrial areas include Aviator Business Park and Hazelwood Logistics Center.
-Several major corporations are located in North Park including Express Scripts, Schnucks, SFR, and Vaterott College.
-The importance of the Hanley Road corridor as a key non-interstate Freight Connector is also described in the Freightway's Non-Interstate Truck Corridor Study (2020).

-ST LOUIS REGIONAL FREIGHTWAY

-Earth City Access Improvements (MO)

-Advanced to Construction
+Several major corporations are located in North Park including Express Scripts, Schnucks, SFR, and Vatterott College.
+The importance of the Hanley Road corridor as a key non-interstate Freight Connector is also described in the Freightway's Non-Interstate Truck Corridor Study (2021).
+ST LOUIS REGIONAL FREIGHTWAY Earth City Access Improvements (MO) Advanced to Construction